abhinavsaxena123/Emirates-Airlines-Sentiment-Analysis/README.md

 ### 5. Multinomial Naive Bayes (MNB):
 MNB showed the highest precision but a very low F1 score, indicating that while it made fewer false positives, it missed many actual cases due to low recall.
 This trade-off can be useful if precision is prioritized over recall.

-Our sentiment analysis revealed that X% of reviews are positive, Y% are neutral, and Z% are negative.
-The top themes identified in the topic modeling were related to customer service, in-flight entertainment, and amenities.

 ## Future Improvements
 * Implement additional deep learning models for more accurate sentiment classification.